vackosar/vackosar.github.io/_drafts/2021-06-21-Wav2vec2-Phonemes-Quantization-Transformer-GAN.md

 - trains without any labeled data
 - inspired by other adversarial approaches
 - SoTa in unsupervised setting
+- not competitive with current supervised models
+  - perhaps with models from 2018

 ## Wav2vec-U Architecture